SelectCode/apply/docs/pages/challenges/micro/backend/micronaut.md

    Write tests for your API using Micronaut's built-in testing tools to ensure it works as expected.

+## Definition of Done

-To complete this challenge, you should submit the following:
+For completing this challenge, please ensure that you meet the following requirements:

-- The source code of your Micronaut application.
-- Any tests you wrote for your application.
+- Your Micronaut application fulfills all functional requirements (including the described API endpoints, input validation and error handling).
+- Your application can be run using `docker-compose`.
+- The included tests all pass successfully.
-- A `README.md` file that explains how to install any necessary dependencies, how to run your application, and how to run your tests.
+- A `README.md` file explains how to install any necessary dependencies, how to run your application, and how to run your tests.

-Please fork this repository to your own GitHub account, add your solutions, and send us the link when you are ready.
-Good luck!
+Good luck - and have fun! 🚀